SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Machine learning has become ubiquitous in materials modelling and now routinely enables large-scale atomistic simulations with quantum-mechanical accuracy.
 However, developing machine-learned interatomic potentials requires high-quality training data, and the manual generation and curation of such data can be a major bottleneck.
 Here, we introduce an automated framework for the exploration and fitting of potential-energy surfaces, implemented in an openly available software package that we call autoplex (‘automatic potential-landscape explorer’).
 We discuss design choices, particularly the interoperability with existing software architectures, and the ability for the end user to easily use the computational workflows provided.
 We show wide-ranging capability demonstrations: for the titanium–oxygen system, SiO2, crystalline and liquid water, as well as phase-change memory materials.
 More generally, our study illustrates how automation can speed up atomistic machine learning in computational materials science.

-**Tags:** Computational methods, Atomistic models, Computational chemistry
+**Tags:** Atomistic models, Computational chemistry, Computational methods

 ---